leon4rd/test/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## You will never guess what Elsa did to the balloon.
+She let it go.